tarwn/lessthandot-hugo/blogs/content/posts/2009-10-26-dealing-with-cannot-resolve-collation-co.md

 join Test2 t2 on t1.SomeColumn = t2.SomeColumn collate Traditional_Spanish_CI_AI
 ```

-You can also apply collate on the other column&#8230;first we need to know what the default was in your database.
+You can also apply collate on the other column…first we need to know what the default was in your database.
 We can use the ANSI information\_schema.columns view to get this info, we need to use the collation\_name column.
 Run the following query to grab it

 sql
 select column_name,collation_name